-In response to Secretary Beer's question is there a plan in place if homeowners do not dredge and dispose of their contaminated material, Director of Public Works Webb mentioned that the RGP material is quite a ways away from the federal channel and he predicted that it would not drift back into the channel.
+In response to Secretary Beer's question is there a plan in place if homeowners do not dredge and dispose of their contaminated material inside the extension of their property lines and under their docks, Director of Public Works Webb mentioned that the RGP material is quite a ways away from the federal channel and he predicted that it would not drift back into the channel.
 Adam Gale, Anchor QEA, emphasized that there has been a minimal increase of sediment from year to year.